wpswings/event-tickets-manager-for-woocommerce/README.md

 * [**Event Tickets Manager For WooCommerce Backend demo**](https://demo.wpswings.com/bookings-for-woocommerce-pro/get-personal-demo/?utm_source=wpswings-events-demo&utm_medium=events-github-page&utm_campaign=backend-demo)

-## WITH THE WORDPRESS EVENTS MANAGER PLUGIN YOU CAN:

-* The merchant can disable the shipping charges as and when required
-* Add an event management plugin in WordPress as a WooCommerce product type on your online store.
-* With the event manager plugin You can Manage the stock of tickets as admin.
-* Show the event location to customers at the front end.
-* With the events ticket plugin, send the tickets as PDFs to customers in an email.
-* Track the check-in status of attendees.
-* Allow the customers to print the tickets for an event from the Order details page for offline use whenever you sell event tickets.
-* Widget to show upcoming, past, and present events in the form of a list or event calendar.
-* You can collect additional information from the user if needed at the time of checkout with the help of the event plugin.
-* Create an event management and ticketing events system with WooCommerce.
-* Allow the customers to validate their check-ins using emails.
-* The best part is you can fully automate your event and ticketing website & schedule events with event manager WordPress.
-* The Event Tickets Manager Plugin supports multisite compatibility.
-* Event Tickets WooCommerce allows dynamic CSS to change the background and text of the ticket to give a dynamic look.
-* WordPress Events Plugin has a My Event tab in the My Account Section For Listing Purchased Tickets Of Users.
-* WooCommerce Events plugin Hide/Remove the Event Product On Being Expired.

 ##  WHAT PREMIUM VERSION OF EVENT TICKETS FOR WOOCOMMERCE OFFERS

 **1) Check-In Using QR Code**: The WooCommerce Event Tickets plugin allows customers an easy check-in process by using QR Code.